CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 It’s an evaporation line

 Call it the pinnacle of pregnancy-test frustration.
 In this case, you see a faint second line on the pregnancy test (or a faint plus sign, for that matter) but it’s not at all related to the pregnancy.
-The difference between an evaporation line vs. a faint positive is in the timing.
+The difference between an evaporation line and a faint positive is in the timing.
 You’ll typically notice an evaporation line if you happen to look at your test results after the recommended time interval.
 It’s the ink getting caught in the urine line and appearing after the urine dries, explains Shelby Dickison, MD, a Washington University ob-gyn at the Women & Infants Center in St. Louis.

 How to Avoid Getting a Faint Line on a Pregnancy Test